What should I do after my car accident in South Carolina?

 Our Lexington, SC car accident lawyers explain what to do to protect your rights

-Dealing with a car accident in South Carolina caused by another driver?
+Dealing with a car accident in Lexington or Columbia, SC caused by another driver?
 Not sure what to do next?
 Our experienced Lexington car accident attorneys at Johnson + Johnson Attorneys at Law created this page to provide you with some general information.

-We know how confusing car accidents can be for many people.
-If you’ve never been in an accident before, you might not even be aware of the options available to you.
+We know how confusing car accidents can be for many people, especially if you’ve never been involved in one before.
+You might not even be aware of the options available to you.
 That’s why we want to meet with you and guide you through the process, step by step.

 We know what to do because we have extensive experience handling complex legal cases.
 We also know the area well and we know South Carolina’s laws since our attorneys – brothers Kevin and Steven Johnson – were born and raised in Lexington.
 To us, what we do is more than just a job.
 It’s about helping our friends and neighbors when they need us most.